seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 The very place puts toys of desperation,
 Without more motive, into every brain
 That looks so many fathoms to the sea
-And hears it roar beneath.
+And hears it roar beneath. /

 **HAMLET**
-It waves me still.
+/ It waves me still.
 Go on; I'll follow thee.

 **MARCELLUS**
-You shall not go, my lord.
+You shall not go, my lord. /

 **HAMLET**
-Hold off your hands.
+/ Hold off your hands.

 **HORATIO**
-Be ruled; you shall not go.
+Be ruled; you shall not go. /

 **HAMLET**
-My fate cries out,
+/ My fate cries out!
 And makes each petty artery in this body
 As hardy as the Nemean lion's nerve.
 Still am I call'd.
 Unhand me, gentlemen.